 We firmly believe your closet should be unique, just like you, you precious little snowflake.
 Divine Trash is for those who crave individuality and abhor the banal.
 If you want to be a PSL-sipping chain-loving basic B who wants their style to be dictated by the masses, then head to your local Suburban Outfitters.
 If you want to be a badass with an unconventional vibe, or a trendsetter that is constantly fielding “where did you get that???”, then you have come to right place, my friend!

-We are three ladies of varying ages and backgrounds with diverse hobbies including ordering the weirdest thing on the menu, judging businesses by their fonts, and having a very fierce eyebrow game.
+We are ladies of varying ages and backgrounds with diverse hobbies including ordering the weirdest thing on the menu and judging businesses by their fonts.
 We all share a common obsession with clothes, and especially ones that come from strange places like dimly lit small-town thriftstores that seem like they are running an illegal pet store in the back or a Grey Gardens-eque mansion holding a drool-worthy estate sale.

 While we each have different styles and tastes, we love the weird, weird world of vintage.
 We love clothes that have a history, whether it be that ancient caftan that belonged to a Swedish dancer who ran a horse camp in the summers or a perfectly cozy sweater from that grumpy old man's garage sale up the street.
 We have respect for classic, timeless vintage a la Old Hollywood, but we also vibe with the strange silhouettes of the '90s, and the fucked up textures from the '60s and '70s.

 Aimee McQuilkin, co-owner and stylist.
 Constantly laughing, Aimee was born and raised in Portland, Oregon.
 Fashion, per se, doesn’t interest her as much as costumes and playing dress up does, thanks to her Gramma and her bottomless trunk of garage-sale-procured play clothes.
 Old things, telling stories, studying maps, smelling things, dropping single track, eating food, reading, laughing and adventuring around in her fj6o are her passions.
 Current style inspirations are the village witch, Russian babushkas, and rock n roll Moms.